 So, let’s take a closer look at, not the gear, but the lives and work of three women who changed war photography forever.

 When we talk about the so-called “Mexican Suitcase,” a collection of over 4,000 film negatives made during the Spanish Civil War of the 1930s, there are three names that come up; Robert Capa, Gerda Taro, and Chim (David Seymour).
-Out of these three who contributed to the collection of the work, only person lost their life – Gerda Taro, who also happened to be the first female photojournalist to die on the frontlines.
+Out of these three who contributed to the collection of the work, only one person lost their life – Gerda Taro.

 Gerda Taro was born Gerda Pohorylle on August 1, 1910 in Stuttgart, Germany to a middle-class Jewish family.
 The story of her name change from Pohorylle to Taro is one of the most famous in photography, and involves one André Friedmann, who would later be known as Robert Capa.
 The two met in 1934 and, wanting to avoid the anti-semitism and xenophobia so prevalent in early 20th century Europe, they agreed to change their names and produce work together under new names.